 As with honey, maple syrup will crystallize and get goopy if stored in the fridge.

 If you purchased an avocado that’s not ripe, you should not place it in your refrigerator.
 Since they will need time to ripen, keeping in the cold cooler will deter and impede that process.
 Also, placing the avocado in your fridge should only be done if the avocado is already ripe and you won’t use it right away.

 4. Apples, Oranges, And Lemons

 Freshly picked apples will do well (and look pretty) on your counter.
 If they aren’t eaten after a week or two, make them last a little bit longer by then chilling them in the fridge.

-Chill damage is a common effect of cold temperature to the fruits filled up with citric acid like oranges or lemons.
+Chill damage is a common effect of cold temperature on the fruits filled up with citric acid like oranges or lemons.
 These citrus fruits need natural temperature for ripening, so keeping them inside the refrigerators hampers this process.
-You will also see some spots as well as dull skin on these types of fruits if kept in the refrigerators.
+You will also see some spots as well as a dull texture on these types of fruits if kept in the refrigerators.

-It’s natural instinct to stuff the fresh herbs, you just bought from the grocery, right onto the fridge.
-But did you know herbs wilt faster in the fridge?
-You could place them in a water-filled glass jar on your kitchen counter to to keep it fresh and crisp.
+Did you know herbs wilt faster in the fridge?
+You could place them in a water-filled glass jar on your kitchen countertop to keep it fresh and green.